Policies outlined on this page apply only to the following Loyola Global Partner, Global Exchange and Petition programs.

 Grades received on study abroad programs will be subject to each individual Loyola school or college’s policies regarding minimum grades needed for a course to count toward your major, minor, Core or other degree requirement.

-Pass/No Pass Requests: Pass No Pass Policy Final Fall 2014.
+Pass/No Pass Requests: Pass No Pass Policy.
 In general, by the end of the second week of classes (for semester students) and the end of the first week of classes (for summer student) of your study abroad program, you must have requested and gotten your request approved by your advisor or dean for a course to count as pass/no pass.
 OIP can verify to your dean or advisor the specific dates of your program upon request.

 Students may participate in up to two academic semesters abroad, and an unlimited number of summers, on Loyola approved programs.
-Students who wish to participate in a third semester abroad, please contact the OIP for the Third Semester Appeal Form.
+Students who wish to participate in a third semester abroad, please apply for an appeal.

 Petitions will be accepted for full year, semester and summer programs.
 For further information regarding petitions, contact the Office for International Programs at 773.508.3899.
 The deadlines for submitting a petition are:

 Summer Programs: March 15